RBK Teaching Philosophy: Early Reading, Calmly

 Pronunciation support when you need it

-We make sounds simple and accurate so parents don’t have to guess or “teach the wrong sound” by accident.
+We make sounds simple and accurate so parents do not have to guess or “teach the wrong sound” by accident.

 The right sequence